QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 **CPU Flags**
 Flags have changes, OV/SK have been added

+* NV : Flag dictating a negative register
-* OV : Overflow of any register.
+* OV : Overflow of a register
-* SK : Stack overflow flag
-* CM : A register to match 6 branch instructions, the branches check the CM to check how the comparison worked.
-* BM : Bit size mode, Switches between normal function handlers and addressing modes for 16 bit and 8 bit mode.
+* CM : Comparison Register Set when a comparison instruction sets it off, a branch clears it or a clc

 **Instructions**
 There are a multitude of instructions that are also set for different addressing modes.

 **Addressing modes**